 God's Game Plan

-When God's perfect timing arrived, He spoke to Moshe on Mount Horeb, also called Mount Sinai, from a bush that was on fire but was not burnt.
+When God's perfect timing arrived, He spoke to Moshe on Mount Horeb, also called Mount Sinai, from a bush that was on fire but was not consumed by the flames.
 Moshe obeyed God's voice and took off his sandals.
 God explained His plan to deliver His people out of the land of Egypt and bring them to the land of their inheritance - a good and large land that flowed with milk and honey.
 God told Moshe that He would send him to Pharaoh to accomplish His plan.

-Moshe was reluctant to agree.
-He had learned that he did not have the power to deliver his brethren because they did not recognize him as prince or judge over them.
+Moshe was reluctant to agree with God.
+He had learned that he did not have the power to deliver his brethren and that they did not recognize him as prince or judge over them.
 God assured Moshe that He would be with him, and He would accomplish these things through him despite Pharaoh's opposition or the people's disbelief.
-God told Moshe that after he had successfully brought the people out of Egypt, he would return to the very mountain he was currently standing on to serve Him.
+God told Moshe that after he had successfully brought the people out of Egypt, he would return to the very mountain he was currently standing on to serve and worship Him.
 Then God gave Moshe three miraculous signs to perform before the elders of Yisra'el and Pharaoh to prove that God had sent him.

 Unscramble these three words to reveal the signs:

-#I Rod turns into a aensk
+#1 Rod turns into a aensk

 #2 Hand turns rleupso

 #3 Water turns to odlob

 Now, match these signs with their meanings:

-#3 only God has power over Satan and will destroy him #2 only God has the power to forgive sin and cleanse His people #1 only God has the power to give eternal life Did you know that a firstborn son has the unique responsibility to serve his father?
+#3 Only God has total power over Satan and will destroy him. #2 Only God has the power to forgive sin and cleanse His people. #1 Only God has the power to give eternal life.

+Did you know that a firstborn son has the unique responsibility to serve his father?

 God told Moshe to make sure he performed all the wonders, which He had put in his hand, before Pharaoh.
 God told Moshe that Pharaoh would refuse to send the people forth because of his strong heart.
 God told Moshe to tell Pharaoh that if he refused to agree with God and command His people to go forth, God would kill Pharaoh's firstborn son!
 Why would God do this?
-Look up the following verses of Scripture and fill in the blanks to find the answer: Exodus 4:22-23.

-1 1 Then you shall say to Pharaoh, "Thus said the

-LORD: Yisra'el is My, My

-son."
-So I say to you, send My that he

-may Me.
-But if you refuse to send

-him indeed I am killing your, your

-·

-,, (1)

-(1)
+Directions: Refer to Exodus 4:22-23 in Scripture to find the correct word to complete the sentences below.

 Pharaoh was mistreating and detaining God's firstborn son, Yisra'el.
 If Pharaoh refused to send Yisra'el out of Egypt in order to serve God the Father, his firstborn son would die by the powerful hand of God.

 "Far Away from the Mountain of God"

 After Moshe had begun his journey back to Egypt as God had commanded, God met him with the intent of killing him.
 Why?
 What had Moshe done?
 Moshe had neglected to circumcise his son.
-Circumcision on the eighth day after the birth of a son was the sign of the covenant God made with Avraham (Genesis 17:7-14).
+Circumcision of every male was the sign of the covenant God made with Avraham (Genesis 17:7-14).